CodeLinaro-mirror/la_platform_external_chromiumos-config/README.md

 section.
 CQ verifies that you have correctly generated your configuration payload and that you have not violated the program's constraints.

+### CQ Verifier Access for Partners

+Some CQ verifiers will be visible to partners, for example the verifiers of the project and program configs.
+Visible builds will appear as links on the Gerrit page for your CL.
+The builds are displayed with [Milo](https://g3doc.corp.google.com/company/teams/chrome/ops/luci/milo.md?cl=head) (LUCI's UI).

+**Note on stdout log access**: [LogDog](https://g3doc.corp.google.com/company/teams/chrome/ops/luci/logdog/index.md?cl=head) (LUCI's logging service) currently doesn't support partner access.
+Thus, stdout logs for key steps of the build are mirrored to per-project Google Storage buckets.
+The Google Storage mirrored logs appear as links like "stdout (GS mirror)" on the Milo page.

 ## Making Bulk Changes Across Repos

 Program and project config are spread across repos, so changes and refactors